 [Section 39 inserted by No. 49 of 2000 s.
 47.]

 39A.
-Unlawful taking of water an offence
+Unauthorised taking of water

 (1) If any person shall take water from any irrigation works, in any quantity or in any manner or by any means not authorised or not permitted by this Act or to which he is not entitled he shall be guilty of an offence.